It’s a $3.7 billion project that would cross four states and change the landscape of the US crude oil supply.

 What’s the economic impact?

 Energy Transfer Partners estimates the pipeline would bring an estimated $156 million in sales and income taxes to state and local governments.
-It'll also add 8,000 to 12,000 construction jobs, the developer said.
+It’ll also add 8,000 to 12,000 construction jobs, the developer said.
+The company said it has tried to steer the pipeline away from residential areas and reach voluntary deals with property owners “at a fair price.”

 What’s going on with the protests?